 - Turn the oven off and crack the door.
 Allow the cheesecake to cool in the oven to room temperature (about 1 hour).
 This will help prevent cracking!

-- Once the cheesecake has cooled, transfer it to the refrigerator to chill completely– at least 4 hours, but preferably overnight.
+- Once the cheesecake has cooled, transfer it to the refrigerator to chill completely (at least 4 hours, but preferably overnight).

-- To serve, slice and enjoy!
+- Serve, slice, and enjoy!

 Notes